Quick and flavorful abura soba made with simple ingredients! Sweet, savory, tangy sauce pairs perfectly with scallions, sesame, and toppings.

 - ¼ cup toasted white sesame seeds

-- Other toppings of your choice (note 3)
+- Other toppings of your choice (see Note 3)

 Instructions

-- Make bonito powder: Place 0.2 ounces bonito flakes in a small microwavable bowl and microwave them for 1 minute until they become dry.
+- Make the bonito powder: Add ½ cup bonito flakes to a microwavable bowl and heat for 1 minute until they dry out.
 Rub them with your hands to turn them into powder.
 Set aside.

 Notes

-- Sauce: Store in an airtight container in the fridge for up to 3–4 days.
+- Sauce: Keep it in an airtight container in the fridge, and it'll stay good for 3–4 days.

-- Bonito Powder: Store in an airtight container in the fridge for up to 1 week.
+- Bonito Powder: Store it in an airtight container in the fridge, and it’ll last up to a week.